node-red/node-red.github.io/docs/hardware/raspberrypi.md

 You can upgrade Node-RED by re-running the script.

+Node-RED no longer supports Node.js 4.x or earlier.
+The last version to support 4.x was 0.19.6.

 ### Install / Upgrade

 If you have a version of Raspbian, or other **Debian** based install, such as **Ubuntu**, or **Diet-Pi**,